 (Cash Flow) presents the balance between all future Cash In Flows and Cash Out Flows in nominal amount connected with certain period and given investment project.
 Cash flows are presented on a time axis, where the negative part of the axis with an arrow pointed down are inserted the expected profits from the undertaking of the project.
 In pic.
-5.6 is presented the typical cash-flow of a photovoltaic system, where the investments are in the beginning (zero) year (C_0), while for the other period of exploitation of the project are predicted positive inflows as result of the produced electrical energy from a photovoltaic system.
-The costs in the initial year, mainly are connected with planning, designing, obtaining permits, while in the first year the costs are connected with the construction of photovoltaic plant.
+5.4 is presented the typical cash-flow of a photovoltaic project, where the investments are in the beginning (zero) year (C_0), while for the other period of exploitation of the project are predicted positive inflows as result of the produced electrical energy from a home photovoltaic system.
+The costs in the initial year, mainly are connected with the construction of photovoltaic plant.